jmonlong/manu-vggafannot/manuscript.md

 This includes gene annotations, repeats from RepeatMasker, simple repeats and segmental duplications.
 Coverage tracks for the seven ENCODE ATAC-seq samples are also available in this repository.

+## Acknowledgments

+We would like the thank the ENCODE consortium and the laboratory of Michael Snyder for making the ATAC-seq datasets available.

+## Author contribution statement

+AMN, GH, JM, TTY, and EG contributed code to the vg toolkit (*annotate*, *pack*, *call* subcommands) with support from BP.
+AMN integrated new code to HTSlib.
+AMN and DC implemented new features in the sequenceTubeMap.
+SD selected and analyzed the ATAC-seq datasets from ENCODE.
+JM conceived the study, analyzed data, and drafted the manuscript.
+All authors contributed in reviewing the text and content of the manuscript.

 ## References {.page_break_before}